propublica/il-ticket-loader/README.md

 ```

 If you have talked with us, follow our instructions to unzip the data files in the `data` directory.

+### A note about the "ward meta" source data

+The `data/imports/wardmeta.csv` file is a manual export of this [Google sheet](https://docs.google.com/spreadsheets/d/1RBfZat2aiNm7Tik9bfHTXwoBrZkH0LLz1MTFCEvJBDY/edit#gid=465481261).
+A better solution would be to use `rclone`, but I wasn't aware of it until too late in this project too implement it.
+An MIT-licensed implementation could be ported from [this implementation](https://github.com/eads/desapariciones/blob/master/Makefile#L213-L214).

 ## Running